St Marys railway station, Sydney: History

 St. Marys station opened on 1 May 1862 as the interim terminus of the Main Western line when it was extended from Rooty Hill.
 It was initially named South Creek, being renamed St Marys on 5 August 1885.
 Prior to this a brick goods shed was built in the yard, which remains in the station precinct.
 A crane is also extant.
 On 19 January 1863, the line was extended to Penrith.
 The line was duplicated in 1886.
 The Platform 3 & 4 building dates from 1888 and the contractor was John Ahearn & William King.

 Major changes were made to the site in 1942–3, which included construction of the present signal box, the Platform 1 & 2 building, and the islanding of both platforms as well as the opening in stages of the branch line to Ropes Creek.
 These changes were one part of a much larger scheme to increase the tracks to four main lines between Lidcombe and St. Marys during World War II in order to provide maximum track capacity to the American ammunition and general store built at Ropes Creek.
 It took over 32 years until all aspects of the quadruplication were completed between Westmead and Blacktown.
 Quadruplication reached St. Marys in 1978, while the Granville to Westmead section was finally completed in 1986.
 The line closed in 1986, being truncated into two storage sidings at the western end of the station with the overhead wiring removed.

 The signal box is of a select non-standard elevated electric power operated type and is only the second to be built at the station.
 It was constructed in 1942 to provide signal and track control on the main line and the then new branch line serving the wartime munitions factories at Dunheved and Ropes Creek.
 The signal box was the only example built during World War II to have a flat roof.
 The original electric control console and wall panel have been replaced.

 The 1943 footbridge underwent major upgrading work in 1994–95, including covering the footbridge deck and stairs and a new overhead booking office designed by Spooner Harris & Associates.
 The 1995 works also involved replacing the canopy on the Platform 1 & 2 building.
-In March 1983, 40 people were injured when a suburban train failed to stop at the station and derailed at catch-points to the west of the station.
+In March 1983, 40 people were injured when a suburban train failed to stop at the station and derailed at catchpoints to the west of the station.

-In 2001 additional platform canopies were constructed.
+In 2001, additional platform canopies were constructed.